Seeed-Studio/wiki-documents/docs/Grove-HCHO_Sensor.md

 The sensor value only reflects the approximated trend of gas concentration in a permissible error range, it DOES NOT represent the exact gas concentration.
 The detection of certain components in the air usually requires a more precise and costly instrument, which cannot be done with a single gas sensor.
 If your project is aimed at obtaining the gas concentration at a very precise level, then we do not recommend this gas sensor.
 </div>

+!!!Tip
+    We've released the [Seeed Gas Sensor Selection Guide](http://wiki.seeedstudio.com/Seeed_Gas_Sensor_Selection_Guide/), it will help you choose the gas sensor that best suits your needs.

 Specifications
 -------------